Ultima IV: Quest of the Avatar: Apple II

-Like previous Ultimas, Richard Garriott wrote most of the core code himself; however, as the games were getting too complex for one person to handle, he was required to call in outside assistance for programming tasks he was not familiar with, such as music and optimized disk routines.
+Like previous Ultimas, Richard Garriott wrote most of the core code himself; as the games were getting too complex for one person to handle, however, he was required to call in outside assistance for programming tasks with which he was not familiar, such as music and optimized disk routines.
 Ultima IV was the first game in the series to require a 64k Apple II and primarily targeted the newer Apple IIe and IIc, although it could still run on an Apple II+ if a language card was used to boost the system to 64k (Garriott himself was still using a II+ at this time).
 As had happened with Ultima III, Ultima IV also included support for the Mockingboard sound card, which enabled Apple II users to have 3-voice music.
 Custom disk routines allowed Ultima IV to have faster disk access than the previous games, which was also important as the growing size of the game caused it to now use two floppy disks instead of one.

 The dialog of two NPCs in the Apple II release were accidentally not entered, leaving them in their default test states.
 One of these NPCs was the most elusive in the game, and provided the player with the final answer they would require to complete the game.
 With this character not responding properly, players were forced to guess the correct answer or find it from sources outside the game to complete it.
 This bug would later be acknowledged in Ultima V, where the NPC appears again and admits his mistake to the player.